shariq1989/cookbook/content/recipe/IP_Chicken_Biryani.md

 * An Instant Pot
 * A rice cooker

+#### Can I make chicken biryani vegetarian?
+Can I make chicken biryani vegan?

+I love biryani because the possibilities for proteins are endless.
+Some of the more common biryanis include boiled eggs, mixed vegetables, or a mixture of the two.
+If making a mixed vegetable biryani, I suggest using a combination of green beans, cauliflower, carrots, and peas.
+To make the biryani vegan, you will want to replace the yogurt and the ghee with something more vegan-friendly.
+I suggest using coconut-based yogurt and vegan butter instead.

 #### Why do I separate the rice in this recipe?

 Since this biryani recipe is made in an Instant Pot, the rice at the bottom can end up a bit sticky.
 I counteract that by reserving a portion of rice that is both light and fluffy to mix with it.
 If you're in a hurry, there's no need to separate the rice.
 Simply add all of the rice and three cups of water to the Instant Pot before cooking.